MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection.md

 The Delete Collection activity is used to remove an existing collection from a Configuration Manager site and optionally delete the members of that collection from the Configuration Manager database.
-You cannot delete a collection that is referenced by another collection (such as limiting a collection or one used in included/excluded collection rules).
+You can't delete a collection that is referenced by another collection (such as limiting a collection or one used in included/excluded collection rules).

-For the procedure to configure this object, see: [*Configuring the Delete Collection Activity*](/previous-versions/system-center/packs/hh967528(v=technet.10)#BKMK_ProcDelCol).
+For the procedure to configure this object, see: [Configuring the Delete Collection Activity](/previous-versions/system-center/packs/hh967528(v=technet.10)#BKMK_ProcDelCol).

 ## Properties and published data